RedisGears/rgsync/examples/mongo/README.md

 ## Example

 Data is set in redis using the various json commands from [redisjson](https://redisjson.io).
 In all cases, initial writes, and updates rely on the same underlying mechanism.

-Note, all data to be stored in mongo, must be embedded within the **sync_data** key of a json object.

 **Storing data**